 David Hirsch talks with Clayton Frech, father of Ezra Frech.
 Ezra was born missing his left knee and fibula and with only one finger on his left hand, but through spirit, grit and determination Ezra has gone on to do some great things and has propelled his dad to found Angel City Sports, which offers sports programming in Southern California for kids, adults and veterans with physical liabilities or impairments.
 It’s an amazing story and a great listen.

 Tom Couch: This is the Special Fathers Network podcast.
-The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs through our personalized matching process.
-New fathers with special needs children connect with mentor fathers in a similar situation.
+The Special Fathers Network is a dad to dad mentoring program for fathers raising children with special needs.
+Through our personalized matching process, new fathers with special needs children connect with mentor fathers in a similar situation.
 It’s a great way for fathers to support fathers.

-This is the Special Fathers Network podcast- stories of fathers helping fathers.
+David Hirsch: Hi, I’m David Hirsch.
+This is the Special Fathers Network Podcast, stories of fathers helping fathers.

-Tom Couch: That’s Clayton Frech.
-David’s guest today, Clayton and his wife, Bahar are parents of three kids, including twelve-year-old Ezra, a superstar motivational speaker.
+Tom Couch: That’s Clayton Frech, David’s guest today.
+Clayton and his wife, Bahar, are parents of three kids, including twelve-year-old Ezra, a superstar motivational speaker.

 Tom Couch: Ezra was born missing his left knee and fibula and with only one finger on his left hand.
 But through spirit, grit and determination, he’s gone on to do incredible things.
-I mean, in this kid, it’s amazing what you have done.

-Reporter: You’ve done so many, I mean, what are all the sports you play?
+Reporter: I mean, this kid, it’s amazing what you have done.
+You’ve done so many….I mean, what are all the sports you play?

 David Hirsch: Being a father is very important to me.
 Being a good father means being a successful role model for your child, helping them be happier, more fulfilled, and productive members of society.
 I’ve started a number of charitable organizations designed to increase the role of fathers.